Importing Plants and Plant Materials with USDA: Plant Protection and Quarantine

 Join us online at noon Central as Plant Health Safeguarding Specialist Jeremy Whisenhunt discusses his role with “APHIS,” Animal and Plant Health Inspection Service, a division of the United States Department of Agriculture.
 Presentation topics will include the roles and operations of APHIS – Plant Protection and Quarantine and guidance on the process of importing living plants and processed plant materials into the United States.

 Got questions?
 What do you want to know about?
 The presenter is soliciting questions from attendees.
-Visit this survey by Friday 01-July to submit your questions.
+Visit this survey [NOTE: link now expired] by Friday 01-July to submit your questions.
 You can also ask your questions in real time via the chat during the presentation, but asking early will ensure the presenter has time to research the answer if needed.

 From their website: “For nearly 50 years, APHIS has been protecting the health and value of America’s agricultural and natural resources.
 It’s a vital mission: Healthy and profitable American agriculture provides food and clothing for countless people worldwide and is a key pillar of our economy.